andrew-spade-acn/data-grid-presentation/PITCHME.md

 Pros:
 * Has a huge list of supported features, including nearly every feature we need
 * Has a two month [free trial](https://www.ag-grid.com/start-trial.php)
-* Enterprise version is still open source (only for reference)
+* Enterprise version is open source (for reference)

 +++

 Cons:

 * Probably very expensive if we need an [OEM license](https://www.ag-grid.com/license-pricing)
-* Might have some limitations with 'tweaking' it.
+* Limitations with 'tweaking' it.
-* Locks us in to a very specific tool
+* Vendor lock-in
-* Licensing limited to the agreed upon use case.
+* Licensing limited to agreed upon use case.
 Potential legal issues.
+* Questionable React support

 ---